bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SealType_31DmCfobH23ezb7so63KdY/Documentation.md

-Specifies the type of seal
+Specifies the type of seal.